getsentry/sentry-docs/src/collections/_documentation/workflow/apm/index.md

 ---
-title: Application Performance Management
+title: APM
 sidebar_order: 0
 ---

-Sentry's APM features provide users with a view of the general health of their system.
+Sentry's APM (Application Performance Management) features provide users with a view of the general health of their system.
 The APM tools will give insight on an application's low performance, even when there aren't errors.

 {% include components/alert.html
 title="Note"
-content="Currently, if you have version 0.11.2 of Sentry's Python SDK, the APM features are available to you. " level="info"
+content="Our inital rollout of APM includes our Python SDK.
+If you have version >= 0.11.2 the APM features are available to you. " level="info"
 %}

 ## Glossary
-If you're unfamiliar with the concepts and terms associated with APM, feel free to take a look at our [APM Glossary]({%- link _documentation/workflow/apm/glossary.md -%}).
+If you're unfamiliar with the concepts and terms associated with APM, feel free to take a look at our [Glossary]({%- link _documentation/workflow/apm/glossary.md -%}).

-## Traces
+## Getting started

 ### Sending Traces
 To send any traces, set the `traces_sample_rate`